Electronic Cigarettes are gaining popularity, but are they a good smoking cessation tool?

 They May Not Be Effective Some vaping companies suggest that they can help you quit smoking with electronic cigarette products, but FDA studies show otherwise.
 These products still contain highly addictive nicotine, and a 2013 study showed that 76.8% of people who used e-cigarettes also smoked tobacco cigarettes.

 What’s The Bottom Line?
 While some people in fact do quit smoking with e-cigarettes, it should be clear that the end goal should be to quit not just tobacco, but the e-cigarettes as well.
 After all, they still contain nicotine and all of the other harmful toxins listed above.
 The bottom line is that the FDA still has major concerns about the safety of vaping, and FDA’s Center for Drug Evaluation and Research has not approved them as a smoking cessation tool.
+For the best rehab center, people can check out drug rehab in Fort Lauderdale and get the necessary treatment.

 Smoking continues to be the number one preventable cause of death, responsible for over 400,000 deaths a year.
 Quitting is obviously in your best interest, but the FDA currently only recommends methods such as nicotine gum and patches, along with support groups and cessation counseling.